Difficulty

 Cool-season varieties like Fine and Tall Fescues and Rye can handle dappled light.
 If you have shade, cover your bets and select a seed mix with more than one variety, so if one type doesn’t come up, another one will.

-Knowing how to plant new grass can save you money and create a beautiful landscape.
+Knowing how to plant grass can save you money and create a beautiful landscape.
 Choose the right seed, make the necessary preparations and enjoy your lawn.
-Once you know how to grow grass, and need the tools or materials for the project, The Home Depot delivers.
+Once you know the best time to plant grass seed, and need the tools or materials for the project, The Home Depot delivers.
 Just say when, where and how.